 If you enjoy boating, you probably enjoy taking your best friends out on your boat, especially if some of your best friends happen to have four legs and a tail.
-The following tips can help you keep your pet safe and happy while out on the water:
+Boating with dogs can be a lot of fun, especially when your best friend finds being on the water just as relaxing as you do; however, you should take just as much precaution to make sure you four-legged friends are as safe as your human friends while you’re underway.

 - Keep plenty of fresh drinking water available.